All proceeds will go to a Local Veteran Charity; Service Peace Warriors, as well as the Historic Downtown Kennewick Partnership.

 This event is our Second Annual Show and Shine to give back to the heroes and people in our community that strive to make the Tri-Cities a great place to live.
 It will take place in Historic Downtown Kennewick on Saturday, September 8th, 2018.

-This event will feature a Show & Shine, Poker Walk, Kids Zone, and local food and novelty vendors!
+This event will feature a Show & Shine, Poker Walk, Wood Working Show, an Alley Sale, live music, local food and novelty vendors and more!

 "Through my own experience with depression, anxiety and complex PTSD I have come to recognize the challenges our veterans have that return home with PTSD.
 My desire is to share fully trained service dogs with veterans and help them regain the independence and self-reliance that they deserve.
 PTSD is a very debilitating condition that is not always visible to others.
 Here at service peace warriors our goal is to give our combat veterans, suffering with PTSD, a new chance at life, at no cost." - Mary-Faith Mattox Founder & President